1 What is LPG?

 4.3 Above-ground

 Bullets have the advantage of being able to be moved in sections as well as having a more uniformly distributed load across the ground surface due to multiple supports and often multiple (smaller) bullets.
-Settling occurs less readily and bullets are therefore a safer option in locations with more severe weather conditions (Ezzel, 2016) or challenging geotechnical areas.
+Settling occurs less readily, and bullets are, therefore, a safer option in locations with more severe weather conditions (Ezzel, 2016) or challenging geotechnical areas.
 Bullets can also be transported should it be necessary via minimal sections after vessel deconstruction leading to minimal welded seams and possible weak points after reconstruction.

 4.4 Mounded/Buried